Kaltsoon/rate-repository-api/README.md

 }
 ```

-### Authorize requests in the GraphQL playground
+### Authorize requests in the Apollo Sandbox

-A handy way to authorize requests in the GraphQL playground is to retrieve an access token using the `authorize` mutation (see above for details) and then add the following in the "HTTP HEADERS" tab below the query editor:
+A handy way to authorize requests in the Apollo Sandbox is to retrieve an access token using the `authorize` mutation (see above for details) and then add the following in the "Headers" tab below the operations editor:

 ```json
 {